-- Rinse the lentils: Measure the lentils into a strainer or colander.
+Rinse the lentils.
+Place the lentils in a strainer or colander.
 Pick over and remove any shriveled lentils, debris, or rocks.
 Thoroughly rinse under running water.

-- Combine the lentils and water: Transfer the rinsed lentils to a saucepan and pour in the water.
-Add any seasonings being used, reserving the salt.
+Combine the lentils and water.
+Transfer the rinsed lentils to a small saucepan and add the water.
+Add any seasonings being used, but do not add the salt yet.

-- Bring to a rapid simmer, then reduce heat: Bring the water to a rapid simmer over medium-high heat, then reduce the heat to maintain a very gentle simmer.
+Bring to a rapid simmer, then reduce heat.
+Bring the water to a rapid simmer over medium-high heat.
+Reduce the heat to maintain a very gentle simmer.
 You should only see a few small bubbles and some slight movement in the lentils.

-- Cook the lentils: Cook, uncovered, for 20 to 30 minutes.
-Add water as needed to make sure the lentils are just barely covered.
+Simmer the lentils.
+Simmer uncovered for 20 to 30 minutes.
+Add more water as needed to make sure the lentils are just barely covered.

 Salt the lentils.
 Lentils are cooked as soon as they are tender and no longer crunchy.
 Older lentils may take longer to cook and shed their outer skins as they cook.
 Strain the lentils and remove the bay leaf, if used.
 Return the lentils to the pan and stir in 1/4 teaspoon salt.
 Taste and add more salt as needed.
 Season them with olive oil, lemon juice, vinegar, fresh herbs, or eat them on their own.
 Lentils can also be added to soups, salads, or other recipes.